Kisse Pyaar Karoon

 Kisse Pyaar Karoon is a 2009 Indian comedy film directed by Ajay Chandok.
 The film stars Arshad Warsi, Aashish Chaudhary and Yash Tonk.

-The basic plot is lifted from Hollywood comedy Saving Silverman which in turn was also the main theme of 2008's comedy movie De Taali.

 Plot

-The movie revolves around John (Ashish Chaudhary), Sid (Arshad Warsi), and Amit (Yash Tonk), who are three college students nearing graduation.
+The movie revolves around John, Sid, and Amit, who are three college students nearing graduation.
 The three of them have been friends since childhood and now live together in Sid's dilapidated bungalow.
-John has been in love with his classmate Natasha (Arti Chabria) for a long time but has never able to express his love.
-After graduation, Amit and Sid visit Munna Bhai (Ashish Vidyarthi), a gangster who treats the two of them like his sons.
+John has been in love with his classmate Natasha for a long time but has never able to express his love.
+After graduation, Amit and Sid visit Munna, a gangster who treats the two of them like his sons.
 Munna Bhai gives them a job as a three-man Punjabi band for hire at weddings.

 John decides to visit Natasha to express his feelings but is too late as she had left for a world tour.
 Subsequently, John becomes extremely sad and cannot stop thinking of Natasha.
 At a wedding performance, John's sadness brings down the vibe of a wedding where they were performing at, resulting in the three of them getting beaten up by the wedding guests.
-The doctor (Shashi Kiran) treating them suggests to Sid and Amit that they should get John's mind off Natasha to bring back his happiness.
+The doctor treating them suggests to Sid and Amit that they should get John's mind off Natasha to bring back his happiness.
 Thus, they decide to hire a prostitute for John.

-Consequently, Amit finds Chameli (Shweta Menon) (named after Kareena Kapoor's character in the movie of the same name), who instantly falls in love with Amit and is willing to marry him.
+Consequently, Amit finds Chameli, who instantly falls in love with Amit and is willing to marry him.
 Amit hesitantly rejects her offer and pays her money to go to John.
 John bores Chameli by only talking about Natasha, which meant Sid and Amit's plan to cheer up John failed.
-Later, while the three were at a pool, John looks at Sheetal (Udita Goswami) and is immediately attracted to her.
+Later, while the three were at a pool, John looks at Sheetal and is immediately attracted to her.
 To Sid and Amit's surprise, the two of them hit it off well.